bigredbug47/HousePricing/README.md

-# Bike Sharing Case-Study
+# House Pricing Case-Study
->The Bike Sharing Case study of Upgrad &amp; IIITB | Global Program in Machine Learning &amp; AI <br>
+>The House Pricing Case study of Upgrad &amp; IIITB | Global Program in Machine Learning &amp; AI <br>
-> Based on the data of US bike-sharing provider, we analyze and exploit all factors that have strong relationship with the demand for shared bikes.
-Then propose the model by using Linear Regression approaches to predict the demand for shared bikes based on other variables.
+> Based on the data of the house's price in Australian market, we analyze and exploit all factors that have strong relationship with the sale price.
+Then propose the model by using Polinominal Regression approaches to finding the impact variables of the house price in Australia.

 ## Table of Contents